ChrisBrowne01/Job-Board-Application/README.md

 ## Component Overview

-* **App:** The main application component that renders the header, job list, and footer.
-It also manages the main job data.
+* **App:** The main application component.
+It orchestrates the overall layout, rendering the header, job list, and footer, and manages the central job data.
-* **Header:** Displays the application title and logo.
+* **Header:** Displays the application title and logo, providing consistent branding.
-* **Footer:** Displays the application's footer information.
+* **Footer:** Displays copyright and developer information.
-* **JobList:** Manages the list of jobs, filtering, adding, editing, and deleting jobs.
-It renders `JobItem` components.
+* **JobList:** Manages the presentation and interaction of job listings.
+It handles filtering, adding, editing, and deleting jobs, and renders individual `JobItem` components.
-* **JobItem:** Displays individual job details and provides interactive buttons for editing and deleting jobs.
+* **JobItem:** Displays the details of a single job listing.
+It includes interactive elements for editing and deleting jobs and uses conditional styling to reflect job status.
-* **JobForm:** Provides the form for adding new jobs.
+* **JobForm:** Provides a user-friendly form for adding new job listings, with input validation.

 ## Styling

-* CSS Modules are used for styling.
-Each component that requires styling has its own associated CSS file (e.g., `JobItem.css`, `JobList.css`).
+* **CSS Modules:** Employed for modular and maintainable styling.
+Each component has its own CSS file (e.g., `JobItem.css`, `JobList.css`) to scope styles and prevent conflicts.
-* The styling includes conditional rendering for job statuses, where jobs are styled differently depending on whether they are "Running", "Completed", or "Stopped".

-## Future Enhancements

-* Add more comprehensive unit tests.
-* Implement user authentication.
-* Connect to a backend API to persist job data.
-* Add pagination for large job lists.
-* Implement more advanced filtering and sorting options.
-* Improve the user interface and user experience.
+* **Conditional Status Styling:** Job items are styled dynamically based on their status ("Running," "Completed," "Stopped") to provide a clear visual representation of their state.

-## Credits
+## Setup Instructions

-* Christina Browne
+1. **Clone the repository:**

+        bash
+        git clone <repository_url>

+2. **Navigate to the project directory:**

+        bash
+        cd job-board-application

+3. **Install dependencies:**

+        bash
+        npm install

+4. **Run the application:**

+        bash
+        npm start

+    The application will be accessible at `http://localhost:3000`.

 ## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+### Available Scripts

 In the project directory, you can run: